bsmpineda/proj127/README.md

 # proj127

-edit nalang ung mismonng file if may update kayo
+edit nalang ung file if may update kayo